Boson-Anyon-Fermion Mapping and Anyon Construction in One Dimension

-The BAF mapping can also apply to inhomogeneous systems under any external potentials.
+The BAF mapping can also apply to inhomogeneous systems with external potentials.
 A general proof is as follows.
-First, let us denote $\Psi(x_1,x_2,...x_N)$ as the wavefunction of $N$ particles aligning in the region $x_1<x_2...<x_N$.
-We can prove that all $\alpha$-systems share the same $\Psi$ (up to a global phase) and the same energy $E$.
-It is because for all $x_i\neq x_{i+1}$ the system is simply governed by the non-interacting Hamiltonian, which is the same for all $\alpha$-systems; whenever two neighboring particles come close ($x_{i+1}\rightarrow x_i+0^+$), all systems satisfy the same boundary condition (Eq.(\ref{BC})) governed by the same $l$.
-Therefore all these systems have the same $\Psi$ and $E$, regardless of the value of $\alpha$.
-Secondly, for any other region, the wavefunction $\Psi'$ can be related to $\Psi$ via the symmetry requirement (Eq.(\ref{exchange})), where $\alpha$ just determines their relative phase but does not change the eigen-energy of the system.
+First, let us denote $\psi(x_1,x_2,...x_N)$ as the wavefunction of $N$ particles aligning in the region $x_1<x_2...<x_N$.
+We can prove that all $\alpha$-systems share the same $\psi$ (up to a global phase) and the same energy $E$.
+It is because for all $x_i\neq x_{i+1}$ the system is simply governed by the non-interacting Hamiltonian, which is the same for all $\alpha$-systems; whenever two neighboring particles come close ($x_{i+1}\rightarrow x_i+0^+$), all systems satisfy the same boundary condition (Eq.(\ref{BC})) with the same $l$.
+Therefore all these systems have the same $\psi$ and $E$, regardless of the value of $\alpha$.
+Secondly, for any other region, the wavefunction can be related to $\psi$ via Eq.(\ref{exchange}), where $\alpha$ just determines their relative phase but does not change the eigen-energy of the system.

-By revealing the intimate relation between anyonic and bosonic/fermionic 1D systems, the BAF mapping provides an important insight for constructing anyons.
-At the basic two-body level, this can be done by directly superposing the spatially symmetric (s-wave, boson-like) and anti-symmetric (p-wave, fermion-like) wavefunctions under the same $l$, denoted by $\phi_s(x)$ and $\phi_p(x)=\epsilon(x)\phi_s(x)$ respectively, as:
+By revealing the intimate relation between anyonic and bosonic/fermionic 1D systems, the BAF mapping provides us an important insight for constructing anyons.
+At the basic two-body level, this can be done by directly superposing the spatially symmetric (s-wave, boson-like) and anti-symmetric (p-wave, fermion-like) wavefunctions under the same $l$, denoted by $\phi_s(x)$ and $\phi_p(x)=\epsilon(x)\phi_s(x)$ respectively, through: